jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 <h2>Introduction:</h2>

-The briefing being quite free, I approached the project as the realization of a complete website:
+The briefing being quite free, I approached the project as the implementation of a complete website:

 <ul>
   <li>Reflection on demand and constraints</li>